toddmo/Wallpaper/readme.md

 ## Features

-The app forces it to truly shuffle the files and include every wallpaper in each shuffle, not simply let `random` pick the same files over and over.
-Then it remembers the shuffle across app restarts, and remembers where it was in that shuffle list.
-It goes thru all the wallpapers, then re-shuffles and repeats, ad infinitum.
+ - truly shuffles the files and includes every wallpaper in each round of play, not simply let `random` pick the same files over and over.
+ - remembers the shuffle across app restarts, and remembers where it was in that shuffle list.
+ - goes thru all the wallpapers, then re-shuffles and repeats, ad infinitum.
+ - reshuffles upon image changes within the wallpaper directory
+ - reshuffles when you change the wallpaper directory setting in the `config.json`

 It will reshuffle the playlist on each cycle, or on the deletion of the playlist file, or on changes to the wallpaper folder.